testingbot/testcafe-browser-provider-testingbot/README.md

 ```

 ## About TestingBot
-[TestingBot](https://testingbot.com) provides a cloud of +2500 browsers and physical mobile devices.
-This cloud hosted Selenium grid is 100% compatible with all frameworks and Selenium/Appium bindings.
+[TestingBot](https://testingbot.com) provides a cloud of +5200 browsers and physical mobile devices.
+TestingBot is 100% compatible with all frameworks and Selenium/Appium bindings.
 Take advantage of high concurrency [selenium testing](https://testingbot.com/features) in the cloud.